Drywall Nail and Screw Pop Repair Services in St. Albert, AB

-Nail and screw pops can break up the clean look of your walls and ceilings, but St. Albert Drywall Squad brings fast, reliable solutions for homeowners across St. Albert.
-Our team knows how to properly resecure loosened fasteners and restore a flawless finish that blends naturally with the rest of your interior surfaces.
+St. Albert Drywall Squad provides fast, reliable nail-and-pop repair and fastener solutions for homeowners and business owners across St. Albert, Alberta.
+Our team knows how to properly secure loosened fasteners and restore a flawless surface that blends naturally with the rest of your interior surfaces.

+Nail and screw pops can break up the clean look of your walls and ceilings.
 These small defects form when original fasteners back out of the framing, leaving bumps, cracks, or circular outlines.
-We address them using proven repair methods—resetting the fastener, adding proper patch backing, and strengthening the area with mesh tape and a setting compound that resists future movement.
-With our careful surface prep and experienced hands, you get repairs that hold and finish clean.
+We address them using proven repair methods: resetting the fastener, adding proper patch backing, and strengthening the area with mesh tape and a setting compound that resists future movement.
+With our careful surface prep and experienced hands, you get repairs that hold and have a clean final coat.

-If you’re noticing fastener pops on walls or ceilings, we can help.
-Contact St. Albert Drywall Squad today to schedule service, or explore our full drywall repair services page.
+If you’re noticing nail and screw pops on walls or ceilings, we can help.
+Contact us today at 587-854-3775 or fill in our online quote form to schedule the services.

-Nail and Screw Pop Repair Services in St. Albert
+Nail and Screw Pop Repair Methods

-St. Albert Drywall Squad provides comprehensive fastener pop repair services to restore smooth wall and ceiling surfaces.
+We provide comprehensive fastener pop repair services to restore smooth wall and ceiling surfaces.
 Our expert team addresses drywall nail pops, screw pops, and fastener issues using proven techniques that prevent future occurrences.

 Drywall Nail Pop Solutions